paulzi/yii2-json-behavior/README.md

 var_dump($item->errors); // ['params' => ['Value is not valid JSON or scalar']]
 ```

+You can set `merge = true`, in this case, instead of replacing all field data of the transmitted data, `array_merge()` will be applied with old data in the field (which are taken from `oldAttributes` of ActiveRecord).
+This option can be apply only with ActiveRecord.

 ### JsonField

 You can use `JsonField` class for other models: